DekelKan/Public-README-Sample/README.md

 * The main functionality of this project
 * Does another thing
-* Also do this - Available only in the premmisive license version at xs:code
+* Also do this - Available only in the license version at xs:code
+* And more - Available only in the license version at xs:code

 ***Note** - Some features are only available in the Premmisive license version at [xs:code](https://xscode.com)